Benefits Realisation Framework

 - provide any organisation with the data to know whether change efforts are making a real difference.

-- give those people involved in change programmes clear help and guidance around benefits realisation to develop their maturity around this topic, as evidence shows that most people really do not find this an easy thing to do.
+- give those people involved in change programmes clear help and guidance to develop their maturity around this topic, as evidence shows that most people do not find this an easy thing to do.

 Contents of the Framework

 The framework should be as lightweight as possible.
 It does not have to include templates, but it must make this task crystal clear.
-It must also provide guidance to people who have to contribute towards the benefits element of any project or programme.
-Using real worked examples from your own organisation can be hugely useful.
+It must also provide guidance to people who have to contribute towards this element of any project or programme.
+Using real worked examples from your organisation can be hugely useful.

 It should at least refer to or cover the following:

-- Relating strategic objectives and priorities to projects through benefits planning (possibly the most important element of all)
+- Relating strategic objectives and priorities to projects through benefits planning (probably the most important element of all).

 - The benefits cycle (identify, plan, realise)

-- Categories of cashable, non-cashable and tangible benefits relative to the programme’s aims and goals.
+- Categories of cashable, non-cashable and tangible benefits relative to the organisation’s strategic aims and goals.
 Including real examples of genuine benefits based on what you do as an organisation.

-- Clear guidance on what constitutes cashable, non-cashable and tangible benefits benefits in your programme, using real examples
+- Clear guidance on what constitutes cashable, non-cashable and tangible benefits in your organisation, using real examples.

-- Benefits planning, including the management of risk relating to benefits, not the project itself
+- Planning, including the management of risk relating to benefits, not the project itself.

 - Accountability and responsibility for benefits – ownership

-- Measuring and reporting – keeping it simple but visible – common pitfalls around measures
+- Measuring and reporting – keeping it simple but visible.
+Guidance on avoiding common pitfalls around measures.

 Real evidence of the need for a framework: